Why WordPress Admin Notices Are Broken (And How to Fix Them)

 Treat your notices like email.
 Centralize, categorize, and process on your schedule.

-Take control of your WordPress notifications
+Take control of WordPress notifications